openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

 [ INFO ] Throughput: 89.01 FPS
 ```

 The Benchmark Tool can also be used with dynamically shaped networks to measure expected inference time for various input data shapes.
-See the `-shape` and `-data_shape` argument descriptions in the [All configuration options](#all-configuration-options) section to learn more about using dynamic shapes.
+See the `-shape` and `-data_shape` argument descriptions in the <a href="#whats-next">All configuration options</a> section to learn more about using dynamic shapes.
 Here is a command example for using benchmark_app with dynamic networks and a portion of the resulting output:

 ```sh
 ./benchmark_app -m public/googlenet-v1/FP16/googlenet-v1.xml -d CPU -shape [1,3,?,?] -data_shape [1,3,224,224][1,3,448,448] -pcseq